 A Five Piece Avant-Garde Mini-Wardrobe Presentation of Re-styled and Up-cycled Fashions by Colorado Springs Designer Aaron Graves.

-This look is also available as a complete look or as individual pieces.
+Look 3 This looks is available as a complete set or as individual pieces

-Restyled silk skirt with cording details Current size: 6-8 (can be altered with limited resizing) Price: 40.00
+Restyled short pants Current size: 5 (can be altered with limited resizing) Pants only: 45.00

 The concepts of up-cycling and restyling may not be new, but they are beginning to trend again.
 In the late 1800’s through the 1940’s it was not uncommon to send older garments to various fashion houses or tailors to be restyled into current looks.
 Over time this changed as ready-to-wear fashion took over, eventually leading us into what we now know as Fast Fashion.